AthullyaR/TEXT-CONVERTER/README.md

 - Add permission to role to perform operations on bucket (inline policy).
 - Inorder to access the object URL in Amazon S3, need to allow public access.
 - Go to permissions and edit the block public access and also add the bucket policy.
+- Use the polly (synthesize_speech) to convert text to speech in the code.
+- Test the Lambda function to see the working.

 ![image](https://github.com/AthullyaR/TEXT-CONVERTER/assets/78737460/ff9c56cd-191d-49a2-8758-3ac9f9132cb3)
 ![image](https://github.com/AthullyaR/TEXT-CONVERTER/assets/78737460/9451864a-6605-4259-95e6-d3549cefbcba)